uport-project/specs/transports/index.md

 ## Requests

-Requests always consist of URL's that are handled by the mobile app.
+Requests always consist of URLs that are handled by the mobile app.
 There are different built in ways of sending the URL to the mobile app.

-The 3 basic ways of sending a request to the phone is:
+The 3 basic ways of sending a request to the phone are:

-- Open Uport URL on the phone
+- Open uPort URL on the phone
 - Scan QR Code
 - Send Push Notification